Emergency Services Health provides benefits for a range of recognised Complementary Therapies within extras cover.

 - One benefit is payable per day per person insured under a policy.
 If an insured person receives a consultation from two different providers under Complementary Therapies on the same day, then a benefit will be paid for only one of the consults.

-- If a service provider is recognised for more than one modality, say homeopathy and aromatherapy, and provides both services to you on the same day, then a benefit will only be paid for one service.
+- If a service provider is recognised for more than one modality, say Remedial Massage Therapy and Acupuncture, and provides both services to you on the same day, then a benefit will only be paid for one service.

 Emergency Services Health’s Rollover Benefit does not apply to Complementary Therapies, therefore once the combined Annual Limit has been reached by an insured member no further benefits for Complementary Therapies will be paid for services in that calendar year.
 However entitled Rollover Benefits may still be claimed on other services within the combined group e.g. chiropractic, naturopathy, osteopathy and acupuncture.